justinpombrio/tardigrade/ARCHITECTURE.md

 There are two things I wish to achieve that together lead to this otherwise strange design:

-- Tardigrade will eventually be dealing with actual memory, which will not be tagged.
+- A production version of Tardigrade would have to deal with actual memory, which will not be tagged.
 Thus it is important that the interpreter (later: compiler) not rely on being able to tell which variant a `Value` is, because that information will not be available in the future.
 - However, if Tardigrade writes an integer but later attempts to read that memory as a float, that's a bug and should be caught.
 This is why `Value` needs to know which variant it is: for detecting and reporting this bug.

 ### Memory: Refcounting

-Tardigrade passes small `Value`s by value, and refcounts large values.
+Tardigrade will pass small `Value`s by value, and refcount large values.
 This refcounting is not meant to be how Tardigrade ultimately does memory management: it can handle its own memory just fine with mutable value semantics and does not need refcounts.
 The refcounting exists solely for detecting
 bugs: Tardigrade will check that the refcount is exactly 1 when a value is passed by ownership or